alexk109/rv32i-proj/README.md

 - **Golden-model equivalence**: the pipeline's RVFI retirement stream matches a single-cycle reference instruction-for-instruction, across all 4 predictors.
 This catches pipeline-only bugs — a bad forward, a missed flush — that a self-checking test can miss.
-  The core also passes the official `riscv-tests` rv32ui suite, and runs common programs like bubblesort and binary search.
+  The core also passes the `riscv-tests` rv32ui suite, and runs common programs like bubblesort and search algorithms.

 ![Waveform of a store/load sequence in GTKWave](image.png) A simple program doing some addis and then storing and loading the result, shown in gtkwave